-- Retirement benefits are payments made at some regular interval (i.e., monthly) and result from entitlement to a retirement fund.
-Periodic payments must be of uniform rate, principal and interest (principal must equal or exceed amount of interest) and are counted as unearned income. - If an individual owns a retirement fund, determine whether he is eligible for periodic payments.
-If so, he must apply for those benefits under the utilization of other benefits provision.
-If he has a choice of periodic payments or a lump sum, he must take the retirement benefit payments.
+Retirement benefits are payments made at some regular interval (i.e., monthly) and result from entitlement to a retirement fund.
+Periodic payments must be of uniform rate, principal and interest (principal must equal or exceed amount of interest) and are counted as unearned income.

+- If an individual owns a retirement fund, determine whether he/she is eligible for periodic payments. - If so, he/she may apply for those benefits and must report any award of benefits.
+If he/she has a choice of periodic payments or a lump sum, advise on the effect to eligibility a lump sum compared to the benefit payments.